 To be honest, the waiter was either a mind reader or could sense we were looking for the veggie options as he very kindly approached us and pointed out where to find them.
 The restaurant also offers an à la carte service.

 We ate at Páteo Alfama on our first night in Lisbon after a tour of the old town area.
-This is a traditional Portuguese restaurant that is very popular (it was completely booked out the night we ate there).
+This traditional Portuguese restaurant is very popular (it was completely booked out the night we ate there).
 During our meal, we were entertained by Fado performers which was incredibly unique as this was our first experience of Fado.

 Something we quickly learned from our first evening in Lisbon was the lack of vegetarian/vegan options in the restaurants we visited.
 Our meal at Páteo Alfama was soup for the starter, which was lovely and then vegetables chopped through boiled rice.